Cue Cards Samples with band 8 answers

 Q. What types of products are advertised most often on TV?

-Answer: Actually, this is a difficult question because I think that most of us don't pay much attention to TV's advertisements.
-At least as far as I'm concerned, I always change the TV channel when they start showing advertisement.
+Answer: Actually, this is a difficult question because I think that most of us don't pay much attention to TV advertisements.
+At least as far as I'm concerned, I always change the TV channel when they start showing advertisements.
 But, I would try to answer this question by saying that different types of edibles are advertised such as juices, soft drinks, cookies, chips, cosmetic products et cetera.
-Moreover, especially in the last five years, technological products are also being promoted on TV advertisement.
-Some representative examples are smartphones, iPhone and laptops.
+Moreover, especially in the last five years, technological products are also being promoted in TV advertisements.
+Some representative examples are smartphones, iPhones and laptops.
 Finally, cars constitute a category that is advertised a lot and there are many times that famous people like actors, singers and football players, are the main representative of those products.

 Q. Do you think that people pay attention to adverts on TV?
 Why do you think that is?